tomernahum/video-clipper/README.md

 timestamps file is of format:
 name, start, end
-with start and end in HH:MM:SS.Fraction format and multiple lines for multiple clips
+with start and end in HH:MM:SS.Fraction format (you can omit 0s for hours and minutes) and multiple lines for multiple clips

 for example: \